 There are some reasons to keep an older AC system, especially if it's served you well and continues to do so.
 However, even in the best-case scenario for older cooling equipment, AC replacement usually comes with many more appealing benefits.
 When it comes to cooling buildings in Dallas, newer air conditioning systems are always superior to units from the past.

 Is your current air conditioning unit causing problems?
 Wondering if it might be time to say goodbye?
-Aire Serv of Dallas is here to help you reach a decision.
+The Dallas HVAC service professionals at Aire Serv of Dallas are here to help you reach a decision.
 We've got the information you need about the warning signs that indicate your air conditioning equipment is failing—and several reasons why people choose an AC system update.

 1. Constant Repairs